jelena121/2015-03-17_Unix_R/Unix/morning_session.md

 	System			mach_kernel	var
 	Users			mach_kernel.ctfsys

 The `ls` command (like most Unix commands) has a set of options that can be added to the command to change the results.
-Command-line options in Unix are specified by using a dash (â€˜-â€™) after the command name followed by various letters, numbers, or words.
-If you add the letter â€˜lâ€™ to the `ls` command it will give you a â€˜longerâ€™ output compared to the default:
+Command-line options in Unix are specified by using a dash ('-') after the command name followed by various letters, numbers, or words.
+If you add the letter 'l' to the `ls` command it will give you a 'longer' output compared to the default:

 	$ ls -l /Volumes/USB/Unix_and_Perl_course
 	total 192